 The historic site fully reopened to the public on August 2.
 The 47-acre Queens County Farm Museum will also open its first-ever-site-specific art installation “Cover Crop” by artist Aaron Asis.
 Socially distanced visitors can walk the historic grounds, take a hayride, feed goats, and meet farmers.

 As of phase two, restaurants were allowed to open for outdoor dining, which Mayor de Blasio has made permanent and year-round.
 More than 10,000 restaurants are currently participating in outdoor dining, and the city expanded this to 76 open streets.
 Indoor dining began on September 30.
 Capacity is limited to 25 percent with strict coronavirus-related regulations in place.

 Sports leagues in city parks

-Starting September 15, the Parks Department will resume issuing permits for organized, low-risk youth sports like baseball, softball, and soccer.
+As of September 15, the Parks Department resumed issuing permits for organized, low-risk youth sports like baseball, softball, and soccer.
 Permits will be for youth leagues, but adult sports leagues will still be able to use any field that is not taken by another group.

 6sqft will be updating this list as more announcements are made.
-The last update was on September 10, 2020.
+The last update was on October 22, 2020.
 Note that this is not a full list, and it was not issued by a government agency.
-For more information, check out 6sqft’s reopening guide.

 Lead image: Guggenheim photo by Taylor Heery on Unsplash; Broadway photo by Sudan Ouyang on Unsplash; Macy’s Thanksgiving Day Parade photo courtesy of Macy’s Inc.; Photo of The Met by Alex Proimos on Wikimedia